SymfonyCasts/solid/sfcasts/build-basics.md

 # Automatic Performance Checks: Builds

-Coming soon...

-I back by Fred IO and let's click environments and let's click and look at our new environments.
-So interesting.
-It actually takes us not to have profiles tab but to builds tab and if you look over here, look at periodic builds, builds are started every six hours and we can even change that to a different levels and down below there was a bunch of notification channels where you can set up lots of different ways that you want to be notified of the results of this build that thing.
-So what the heck is a build anyways?
-Well it's find out, let's trigger one manually.
-We can actually hit start a build.
-It has our end part right there.
-We can give it a title if we want.
-I'll just hit start a new build and interesting it says untitled scenario and then it went to the homepage.
-Chickens out.
-What it actually did is actually went and created a single Blackfire profile for our homepage on production and hold on a second.
-There's a lot of interesting things going on here.
-First of all, we've seen this word scenario before.
-This isn't word that we saw inside of the Blackfire player file that we created earlier.
-More on that soon.
-Second, the reason that it created a pro when we, the reason that the build made a single

-profile to the homepage is because if you look back and builds, when we set up our environment, we created one URL to test this as a step one.
-We went through very quickly, well, we just configured one URL.
-Let's actually create a second.
-You were out here.
-One of the other pages that we've been working with is /API /get hub organization.
-So that's just this JSON end point.
-So let's copy that you well, let's add that as a second URL to test.
-It's now let's save and let's start a second build.
-So it's like before it creates a one untitled scenario.
-Ah, but this time it actually profiled both pages and the glory and shit.
-And check this out.

-The bill shows up as green and the reason is you can see one successful constraint.
-Remember we added a constraints that a constraint or a test that every page should have one or zero HTTP requests.
-So thanks to the one test that we put in Blackfire.yaml

-every our bills can actually pass or fail.
-This build is passing because all the URLs are being configured or making one or fewer HTTP requests.
-This is the real beauty of his test section.
-You can actually start to configure, um, different constraints that should pass whenever these builds happen.
-But there's even more cool stuff going on here.
-If you click down here, you can see player output.
-Check this out.
-It actually shows us what's going on behind the background to make this happen.
-The Blackfire servers are actually using the Blackfire player

-and kind of look closely here.
-Look at this.
-It says input scenario visit URL method gets, and then visit URL, get hub organization.
-You kind of use your imagination here.
-What this is doing is it's actually running in the Blackfire player and it's writing scenarios just like the scenarios that we have in our BKF file.
-It's actually writing scenarios and passing them to the Blackfire player.
-So behind the scenes it's using the Blackfire player.
-You can even see it reloading the homepage and they get up organization page multiple times.
-So that's the um, uh, the 10 times that each profile creates.
+Head back to https://blackfire.io, click "Environments" and click into our "Sasquatch Sightings Production" Environment.

+Interesting.
+By default, it takes us *not* to the profiles tab... but to a tab called "Builds".
+And, look on the right: "Periodic Builds", "Builds are started every 6 hours"... which we could change to a different interval.

+Further below, there are a bunch of "notification channels" where you can tell Blackfire that you want to be *notified* - like via Slack - of the results of this "build" thing.

+## Hello Builds

+Ok, what the *heck* is a build anyways?
+To find out, let's trigger one manually.
+Click "Start a Build".
+The form pre-fills the URL to our site... cool... and we can apparently give it a title if we want.
+Let's... just start the build.

+This takes us to a new page where.... interesting: it's running an "Untitled Scenario"... then it looks like it went to the homepage... and created a profile?

+Lets... back up: there are a *lot* of interesting things going on here.
+And I *love* interesting things!

+First, we've *seen* this word "scenario" before.
+Earlier, we used the `blackfire-player` utility: a command-line tool that's *made* by the Blackfire people... but can be used totally outside of the profiling tool.
+We created a `scenario.bkf` file where we defined a *scenario* and used the special `blackfire-player` language to tell it to go to the homepage, assert a few things, then click on the "Log In" link and check something else.
+At that time, this was a cool tool that you could use to "crawl" a site and test things on it.
+The "build" used the same "scenario" word.
+That's not an accident - more on that soon.

+## Build "URLs to Test"

+The *second* important thing is that this profiled the *homepage* because, when we created our environment, we configured one "URL to test": the homepage.
+That's what the build is doing: "testing" - meaning *profiling* - that page.

+Let's add a second URL.
+One other page we've been working with a lot is `/api/github-organization`: this JSON endpoint.
+Copy that URL and add it as a *second* "URL to test".
+Click save... then manually create a *second* build.

+Like before, it creates this "Untitled Scenario" thing.
+Ah!
+But *this* time it profiled *both* pages!
+The build *also* shows up as green: the build "passed".

+This is a *critical* piece of builds.
+It's not *simply* that a build is an automated way to create a profile for a few pages.
+That would be pretty worthless.
+The *real* value is that you can write performance *tests*.
+Check it out: it says "1 successful constraint" - which is that "HTTP Requests should be limited to 1 per page".
+Hey!
+That's the "test" that *we* set up inside `.blackfire.yaml`!

+The *real* beauty of `tests` is *not* that the "Assertions" tab will look red when you're looking inside a profile.
+The *real* beauty is that you can configure performance *constraints* that should pass *whenever* these builds happen.
+If a build *fails* - maybe because you introduced some slow code - you can be notified.

+## Build Log: blackfire-player

+But there's even *more* cool stuff going on.
+Near the bottom, click to see the "Player output".
+Woh!
+It shows us how builds work behind-the-scenes: the Blackfire server uses the `blackfire-player`!

+Look closer: it's running a *scenario*: `visit url()`, `method 'GET'`, then `visit url()` of `/api/github-organization`.
+It's a bit hard to read, but this *converted* our 2 "URLs to test" a scenario - with the same format as our `scenario.bkf` file - then *passed* that to `blackfire-player`.
+You can even see it *reloading* both pages multiple times to get 10 samples - that's one of the options it added in the scenario.

-So with just a very tiny bit of configuration, we now have Blackfire creating a build every six hours, which means it creates a profile for these two, these two pages and thanks to our one test, which we only have one right now, but we at least have one.
+So with just a very *tiny* bit of configuration, Blackfire is now creating a build every six hours.
+Each time, it profiles these two pages and, thanks to our one test, if either page makes more than one HTTP request, the build will fail.
+By setting up a notification, we'll know about it.

-Our builds can show as passing or failing and we can even set up notifications to notify us whenever, for example, a build fails, but the fact that this is using a, the Blackfire player behind the scenes makes me wonder, instead of just configuring these URLs, can we actually have a build run our scenario file.
-I mean, this is a lot more powerful.
-We can click on link so we can fill out forms and we can add asserts on specific pages instead of having only these global, uh, tests.
-And the answer is yes.
-And that is really how you start to unlock the power.
+The fact that the build system uses `blackfire-player` makes me wonder: instead of configuring these URLs, can we *instead* have the build system run our custom scenario file?
+I mean, it's a *lot* more powerful: we can visit pages, but also click links and fill out forms.
+We can *also* add *specific* assertions to *each* page... in addition to our one "global" test about HTTP requests.

-We're going to talk about that next.
-But before we do, I want to show you what it looks like after you've let your system create a number of profiles.
-So I'm just going on here and give you a peek into the Symfony cast production.
-Once you have a number of profiles, you can see here, I have about a week where their profiles, you actually start getting this really cool graph, some of the bills.
-So if I scroll down here, you can actually see I have many bills here that are having every six hours and we can actually see some history over time of how our OPC cache is performing.
-Our cache hits, um, our cache settings, you can see my op cache intern strings Buffer's actually full, so I need to fix that.
-And anything else that you can think of over time, um, on those, on your site.
-So it's a great way to keep an eye on things and I can click into any of these bills if I want to and actually go and check out the profile that was created, um, for that particular thing.
-All right, so next, let's go back to our environment and make the build smarter by executing our custom scenarios.
+The answer is to this question is... of course!
+And it's where the build system *really* starts to shine.
+We'll talk about that next.

+## History & Graphs from Automated Builds

+But before we do, I want you to see what the builds page looks like once it's had enough time to execute a few automated builds.
+Let's check out the SymfonyCasts environment.
+Woh!
+It's graph time!
+Because this environment has a *history* of automated builds, Blackfire creates some super cool graphs: like how cache hit percentage and our cache settings.
+You can see that my `OPcache Interned Strings Buffer` cache is full... and I need to tweak some config to increase that.

+I can also see how the different URLs are performing over time for wall time, I/O, CPU, Memory & network as well as several other things.
+We can also click to see more details about any build... and even look at any of its profiles.

+Next: let's make the build system smarter by executing our custom scenarios.